opencog/atomspace/opencog/query/README-Algorithm.md

 and only if the "contextualized" `gX` all satisfy the predicate.
 If they do, then the `gY` is acceptable; else `gY` must be discarded.

-Note that the satisfying set `{gX}` depends on `gY`.
+That is, the satisfying set `{gX}` depends on `gY` (is parameterized by `gY`.)

 This suggests several algorithms.
 One is to proceed with the grounding of the clause `(SomeStructure X Y)` as normal.
-Then, for each candidate `(X := gX, Y:= gY)`, the value of `gX` is ignored/discarded, the clause `(SomeStructure X gY)` is constructed, and then a loop exploration of this parameterized clause is performed (evaluating `P` on each result).
+Then, for each candidate `(X := gX, Y:= gY)`, the value of `gX` is ignored/discarded, the (new) clause `(SomeStructure X gY)` is constructed, and then a grounding loop of this parameterized clause is performed (evaluating `P` on each result).

 Implementing the above is remarkably hard for the current query engine:
-First, it is hard to "forget" `gX`, and second, it requires finding a "starting point" for the search, which is not available at this point (it's in the InitiateSearch mixin.)
+First, it is hard to "forget" `gX`, and second, it requires finding a "starting point" for the search, which is not generally available late in the game (it's in the InitiateSearch mixin.)

 The more direct variant algorithm is to proceed with the grounding of the clause in such a way that `Y` is grounded first.
 The loop over `X` is saved for last; then for each candidate `gX`, the `P` is evaluated.

 The difficulty here is in saving the loop over 'X' for last.
-Instead, the currently implemented algorithm appears to save all `gX` that are found along the way, and the loop over `(P gX)` is saved up until the end.
-This works, because during the graph crawl, there might be tentative `gY` found, and thus, tentative `gX`, which are then discarded before it's all over.
-That is, during graph crawl, there might be "false positives", reports of `gX`'s that are not actually in the domain of discourse, and therefore must not be tested with `(P X)`.
-Ugh.
+The expressions for `X` can be sufficiently tangled into `SomeStructure` that candidates `gX` are offered up, that are later discarded.
+This can happen when `X` appears in multiple clauses, and is the only common, connecting term between those clauses; thus, it gets a provisional grounding before the full set of clauses in `SomeStructure` have been fully evaluated.

 ### Multiple Variables
 Several generalizations to multiple variables are possible.
 One is